-- Making sure the design goals for the nature-based solution are in tune with the natural character of the area where the solution will be created and with the specific needs of the locality/city/region.ie - Practical construction aspects of the nature-based solution.
+• Making sure the design goals for the nature-based solution are in tune with the natural character of the area where the solution will be created and with the specific needs of the locality/city/region.

+• Practical construction aspects of the nature-based solution.
 For example: What type of nature-based solution?
 Where?
 How big?
 What plants?
 What additional infrastructure is needed to support the nature-based solution?
-How will it be maintained? - Planning the construction/delivery phase so as to make sure the benefits and co-benefits (the benefits that were not specifically planned for) of the scheme are maximised and to consider the broader environmental impacts of the construction process. - Long-term planning to ensure that the benefits and co-benefits are experienced for many years and that the nature-based solution can be adapted to future changes or challenges.
+How will it be maintained?

+• Planning the construction/delivery phase so as to make sure the benefits and co-benefits of the scheme are maximised and to consider the broader environmental impacts of the construction process.

+Long-term planning to ensure that the benefits and co-benefits are experienced for many years and that the nature-based solution can be adapted to future changes or challenges.

 Figure 1.
 Derbyshire Street Pocket Park in Tower Hamlets, London, UK.
+Credit: Stuart Connop